IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/error-links-running.md

 weight: 40
 ---

-## Enabling the dashboard links for a running ALM
+## Enabling the dashboard links for a running TNCO

 1. Add the following to the `nimrod` secret in [vault](https://vault.lm:32443/ui/vault/secrets/lm/show/nimrod):